 - temporary, fully-furnished SFA; or, if available in the same area

 If you have to move into alternative accommodation, our Occupancy Services Team will, if necessary, arrange for your removals company to store your removal items and for them to be re-delivered when your permanent SFA is ready.

 In the absence of temporary SFA, we may pay for you to stay at a nearby hotel.
-If you are asked to stay at a hotel, your Accommodation Officer will accompany you there to help get you settled in.
-Your Accommodation Officer will arrange to meet you on a regular basis until your permanent accommodation is ready for you to move into.
+If you are asked to stay at a hotel, your Accommodation Officer will arrange with the Customer Service Centre for appropriate accommodation.
+Your Accommodation Officer will arrange to contact you on a regular basis until your permanent accommodation is ready for you to move into.